Exactly Hittable Interval Graphs: Exactly Hittable Interval Graphs

 \begin{proof} We prove this by contradiction.
 Let us assume that $Q_j \notin C(N[v])$.
 As $Q_j\neq Q_{j-1}$, there exists a vertex $u$ in $Q_j$ which is not in $Q_{j-1}$.
-It follows that $u$ is not contained in any maximal cliques previous to $Q_{j-1}$ since the maximal cliques containing a vertex occur consecutively in the linear ordering of maximal cliques of an interval graph.
+It follows that $u$ is not contained in any maximal cliques that occur before $Q_{j-1}$ in $\mathcal{O}$ since the maximal cliques containing a vertex occur consecutively in the linear ordering of maximal cliques of an interval graph.
 Therefore, if $Q_j \notin C(N[v])$, then $u$ is not covered.
 It contradicts the fact that $ C(N[v])$ is a clique cover of $N[v]$.
 It follows that $Q_j\in C(N[v])$. \end{proof}

 From now on, when we refer to a minimum clique cover of the input graph, we mean a minimum clique cover formed by the minimum number of maximal cliques in $\mathcal{O}$ unless specified otherwise.
 Let $| C(N[v]) |$ denote the number of cliques in $C(N[v])$.
 Similarly, we denote a minimum clique cover of vertices in the maximal cliques $Q_i$ to $Q_j$ in the ordering $\mathcal{O}$, $i < j$, by $C(Q_i, \ldots, Q_j)$.